 Communication, cooperation, adaptability and good humor are keys to success for us.

-1. Starting now, most all of my communication to the class will happen on Blog Media & Society - mid-course corrections, new writing assignments, reading assignments, scheduling announcements, general directions etc.
+1. Starting now, most all of my communication to the class will happen on Blog Investigate - mid-course corrections, new research and writing assignments, reading assignments, scheduling announcements, general directions etc.

-If you have “housekeeping” questions whose answers will benefit the whole class, this blog is the place to ask those questions and have them answered.
+If you have “housekeeping” questions whose answers will benefit the whole class, my blog is the place to ask those questions and have them answered.

 We can also use email as necessary for individual communication on issues not necessarily relevant to the class as a whole.

 2. The classes will be both asynchronous and synchronous.
 In other words, some lectures will be posted on video or narrated PowerPoint for you to watch anytime.
-In addition, we will meet online at least once a week at 11 a.m.
-Monday and/or Friday through an online meeting platform (Zoom, Skype, Google Hangout etc.,)
+In addition, we will meet online at least once a week at 11 a.m. on Tuesday and/or Thursday through an online meeting platform (Zoom, Skype, Google Hangout etc.,)

-4. I also ask that each of you set up an individual blog exclusively for this class.
-Instructions for how to do that will follow on this blog.
-Send me the url - web address - and I’ll post those urls on wordriff.com so we can all read and respond to each other’s blogs.
+4. I also ask that each of you set up an individual blog exclusively for this class and send me the url for it.
+I’ll post those urls on wordriff.com so we can all read and respond to each other’s blogs.
 I’ll ask you to respond to readings there.

 The online course from now on will require a good bit of trial and error.
 But I hope we can communicate effectively enough that there won’t be any surprises as we go along.